Is Wireframing Necessary?

 As wireframes are only basic objects that represent an idea, it can be hard to understand this artifact outside of a design environment.
 That’s why it’s not recommended that you use wireframes as a tool for communicating ideas to stakeholders; it might be difficult for people to imagine the future state of a product by looking at boxes and arrows.
 When it comes to showing a demo of your product to stakeholders, it’s much safer to present your idea in the format of a prototype.

 There are two types of website wireframes–low fidelity wireframes and high fidelity wireframes.
 Low fidelity wireframes tend to be more abstract because they often use simple objects–boxes, arrows, and placeholder text.
 They are helpful in the early stages of product design when teams are just discovering design direction.
 Lo-fi wireframes require less investment from designers; it’s relatively easy to create these kinds of wireframes, even with basic design skills.

 High fidelity wireframing involves an increased level of detail and better resembles real UI design.
 Hi-fi wireframes might include real content as well as properly-sized functional elements–buttons, menus, and forms.
-They can be used as documentation for a project or serve as a foundation for functional prototypes.
+They can be used in project documentation to show the reasoning behind design decisions, or they can serve as a foundation for functional prototypes.

 What is the Difference Between Wireframes and Mockups?

 Mockups are another way to visualize a product.
 Unlike wireframes, which mostly visualize a product’s structure, mockups show what the product will look like (color, schemes, typography, buttons and more).
 Think of a mockup as a static wireframe with additional UI and visual details.
 A mockup will typically provide a more realistic idea of what the final product will look like.
 After you’ve created your wireframes, mockups are a great way to showcase the details of your product and can make your ideas easier to understand between clients and stakeholders.